MohammedEssehemy/survey-center/README.md

 # Survey Center

-NodeJs APIs to serve as backend for anonymous surveys app
+NodeJs APIs to serve as backend for anonymous surveys app, uses PostgreSQL for persistence.

 ## Running the app